davejacobs/letters-web/app/views/api.md

 The `:time_format` option allows you to print timestamps in any time format [you've registered with ActiveSupport](http://ofps.oreilly.com/titles/9780596521424/active-support.html#id390940856542).

+    #!ruby
     :time_format => "millis"

 Formats
 -------

 The following formats are supported.
 They can be specified by passing `format: "format"` to appropriate methods.

 - Ruby Pretty Print (`format: "pp"`)
 - Ruby [Awesome Print](http://www.rubyinside.com/awesome_print-a-new-pretty-printer-for-your-ruby-objects-3208.html) (`format: "ap"`)